j-q-arnold/varlog/README.md

 ## Command Line Options
 The server has a few command line options that control its behavior.
-The default configuration would work on a typical linux machine, but the following change behavior in useful ways for testing and development.
+The default configuration would work on a typical linux machine, but the options change behavior in useful ways for testing and development.

 * `-port NUMBER` \
   Sets the port on which the server listens.